 And Laura Ellen Anderson had a magnificent party for her new series Amelia Fang.
 It was held in the crypt of St Pancras’ Church and everyone was suitably dressed in a Halloweeny style.
 The first book is already doing marvellously, thanks in part to being selected as Waterstones’ Book of the Month for October.
 Congrats, Lil!

 [Click on the image for a slightly more readable version of the catalogue.]

-I’ll be posting more information when I can (and as usual, the book will have its own page on my website) but for now, I’m keeping my fingers/toes/other bits crossed for October’s Frankfurt Book Fair, where I’m hoping some foreign publishers will be interested in buying rights.
+I’ll be posting more information when I can but for now, I’m keeping my fingers/toes/other bits crossed for October’s Frankfurt Book Fair, where I’m hoping some foreign publishers will be interested in buying rights.